 The University of Notre Dame

-The University of Notre Dame will use surveys and experimental games to study whether and how participation in political discussion groups—called grinw—indigenous to Malian communities influences participants’ democratic behavior and ability to manage the threats of conflict, extremism, and internal displacement.
-Notre Dame also will study how grinw composition—ethnic, religious, gender—and activity influences members’ perceptions and behaviors.
+Working in three cities in Mali—Bamako, Mopti, and Savare—the University of Notre Dame research team combined a public opinion survey with two types of experimental games to study whether and how participation in local political discussion groups called grinw influences participants’ democratic behavior and ability to manage the threats of conflict, extremism, and internal displacement.